sjkbianco/portfolio/content/post/diverse-learners/index.md

   image: "reflection-1.jpg"
 ---

+> Diverse learners can utilize free tools provided by Microsoft to enhance their online learning experience through creative presentations and media rich note taking.

 * At least two digital tools or web-based apps are provided as examples of how the technology can be used to meet diverse learner needs.

 Microsoft provides a variety of productivity software solutions for use within private and public industry as well as education.
 Many of their web-based software applications are available for free with a Microsoft account.
 In terms of the online learning environment, two of their applications allow for flexibility of expression and can encourage collaboration.
 These two programs are Microsoft Sway, a web-based presentation or newsletter creation tool and OneNote, an electronic note taking application.